github/docs/content/github/collaborating-with-issues-and-pull-requests/changing-the-base-branch-of-a-pull-request.md

 {% tip %}

-**Tip:**
-When you open a Pull Request, GitHub will set the base to the commit that branch references.
-If the branch is updated in the future, GitHub will not update the base branch's commit.
+**Tip:** When you open a pull request, {% data variables.product.product_name %} will set the base to the commit that branch references.
+If the branch is updated in the future, {% data variables.product.product_name %} will not update the base branch's commit.

 {% endtip %}